 When someone dies intestate, without a will or a Trust, intestacy laws determine who receives the deceased person’s property.

-The same probate code also provides rules for who is eligible to receive property if a Will or a Trust does not specify who should benefit.
+The same probate code also provides rules for who is eligible to receive the property if a Will or a Trust does not specify who should benefit.

 California intestacy laws provide that relatives with a green card, or who are not United States citizens can inherit the deceased person’s property.